How To Introduce Two Cats

 This is exciting—your cats finally get to see one another!

 Start this process by using a gate, screen door, or even cracking a regular door during meal time.
 Feed your cats at a distance where they can see each other but not interact.
+You can also use a door jam on either side of the door to facilitate better interaction between the cats.

 Make sure no one hops over the gate or runs through the door.
 Also, don’t place the food as close together as you were before.
 This can be stressful for the cats.